SeniorMatt/matthew-s-nixos/readme.md

 ```

 # Usage
-You can use this commands to switch between different DE's / WM's
+You can use different attributes to switch between different DE's / WM's
 ```
+# For example
-sudo nixos-rebuild switch --flake /etc/nixos/#niri
+sudo nixos-rebuild switch --flake /etc/nixos/#plasma
+# Available options are: #plasma #hyprland #cosmic #niri
 ```
 # Screenshots
 ## KDE Plasma using Plasma Manager